Canon SX730 vs Fujifilm X100

 It is notable that the SX730 offers wifi support, while the X100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX730 and the X100 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the X100 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Fujifilm X100 Manual.
+Further information on the features and operation of the SX730 and X100 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Fujifilm X100 Manual.

 So what is the bottom line?
 Is the Canon SX730 better than the Fujifilm X100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot SX730 HS: